amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 | **amazon_state**         | A state value generated by Amazon to guard against cross-site request forgery attacks.    |
 | **selling_partner_id**  | The identifier of the selling partner who is authorizing your application.     |

 **Note:** If this a test workflow (the selling partner started by navigating to your OAuth authorization URI) Amazon includes the `version=beta` parameter.
-If this is a production workflow (the selling partner started from the Amazon Partner Network), Amazon does not include the parameter.
+If this is a production workflow (the selling partner started from the Amazon SCPN), Amazon does not include the parameter.

 For example:
 ```